qoryhanisagal/butterfly_sing/README.md

 ### 📝 Overview

-This project is part of **Class 1** in the Full Stack Development Immersion program.
+This project is part of **111: Class 1** in the Full Stack Development Immersion program.
 It introduces foundational concepts in Flask, Git, and SSH through the creation of a simple web application.
 The app is designed to demonstrate how to:

 - Structure a Flask project using best practices
 - Create and test HTTP GET routes